Nicholas-Gregory/password_generator/README.md

-# Password Generator Starter Code
+# Password Generator
+This applet will generate a strong password for you when you click the "Generate" button.